 Experiments like these manipulate what we will call explicit demand characteristics (EDCs).
-One benefit of manipulating EDCs is methodological convenience.
-Orne (1962) defined demand characteristics broadly – as any cue that impacts participants’ beliefs about the purpose of the study.
+Orne (1962) defined demand characteristics broadly – as any cue that impacts participants’ beliefs about the purpose of a study.
 This not only includes explicit information from the experimenter (i.e., EDCs), but also more subtle information, like rumors, television shows, and courses.
 These more subtle sources are, of course, important to study – but more difficult to precisely manipulate.
-Thus, we suspect that the choice to study EDC’s is more so based on methodologically convenience.
+Thus, a great deal of research on demand characteristics focuses on the methodological convenience of EDCs.